Tri-Rail: Revenue and expense

 For fiscal year 2010, train revenue was approximately $10.3 million.
 Total operating expenses for fiscal year 2010, including depreciation expense, were approximately $86.9 million.
 Expenses increased by approximately $14.9 million or 20.7% when compared to fiscal year 2009.
 2010 was a low year for ridership after the economy crashed and there were service cuts.
 By 2015, ridership was about 25% higher.
 By 2018, fare revenue was budgeted at $13.4 million, whereas operating expense was $119.8 million.

-Travel direction

-The line has no turn around point so all trains will face one direction at all times.
-Locomotives will always face south.
-For this reason, Dual Operation Passenger Cabs are located on the opposite side of the train facing north.
-Trains will travel north in reverse and south forwards.

 Stations

 Schematic of rapid transit and passenger rail service in the Miami area in 2018.
 Tri-Rail's Downtown Miami Link (shown in pink) became operational on January 13, 2024.

 A typical station contains two tracks and two side platforms connected by an overpass.
 Most stations have large parking lots, however, some, like West Palm Beach and Hollywood have a limited number of spaces, most of which are reserved for Amtrak travelers.